 - Boiled eggs: This recipe requires only the boiled egg whites.

-How do you make chipotle potato salad? (+tips)
+How to make chipotle potato salad (+tips)

-Bring the potatoes to a boil, then reduce the heat to medium and cook, uncovered, for approximately five minutes or until potatoes are fork-tender.
+Bring the potatoes to a boil, then reduce the heat to medium and cook, uncovered, for approximately five minutes or until the potatoes are fork-tender.

 Remove the skins from roasted peppers and chop.

-In a large bowl, combine sour cream, lime juice, chipotle powder, garlic powder, onion powder, and salt.
+In a large bowl, combine the sour cream, lime juice, chipotle powder, garlic powder, onion powder, and salt.
 Add the potatoes, roasted peppers, corn, boiled egg whites, and red onions.

 Stir until well combined.
 Serve immediately or store for later.